Sun-Lab-NBB/ataraxis-transport-layer-pc/README.md

 ## Dependencies

-1.
+For users, all library dependencies are installed automatically by all supported installation methods.

-For users, most library dependencies are installed automatically for all supported installation methods (see [Installation](#installation) section).
+(see [Installation](#installation) section).

 For developers, see the [Developers](#developers) section for